 If a police officer is needed, the dispatch center will send a Marathon County sheriff’s officer.
 There may be a delay as often only 5 officers are on duty.
 These officers cover a 30 mile by 70 mile county.
 There may only be one officer in the SE part of Marathon County.
 Mutual aid response from the Village of Stratford, Spencer or other law enforcement agencies may occur.

-Weekly garbage service with a cart is provided.
-Garbage is picked up weekly on Fridays.
-On weeks with an observed holiday, trash will be picked up on Saturday.
-A full schedule of the recycling and garbage pickup can be found here.
 The township does provide monthly recycling pickup.
-This is provided through a grant obtained through the Northwestern Recycling Commission made up of the towns of Cameron, Lincoln, Marshfield, Richfield, Rock and McMillan.
-Part of this money is paid by the state with the townships also contributes tax dollars each year for the collection of recyclable materials.
+This is provided, in part, by a grant obtained through the Northwestern Recycling Commission made up of the towns of Cameron, Lincoln, Marshfield, Richfield, Rock, and McMillan.
 Watch for the information provided with your taxes and in our newsletters for a recycling schedule.
 You can also contact our Town Clerk at the town hall for a copy of the schedule or view on this link.

-Place your recycling in these containers and set them at the end of your driveway the night before your scheduled pickup time.
+Place your recycling in the containers and set them at the end of your driveway the night before your scheduled pickup time.
 In some areas of the town, pickup can begin before 6 AM.

 Recycle aluminum cans, glass containers (clean without cap), clean plastic bottles and containers marked #1 (PET or PETE) or # 2 (HDPE), and tin cans (clean with labels removed).
 These can be put in the same recycling bin.
-Place corrugated cardboard, mixed papers, and newspapers in another recycling bin.
+Place corrugated cardboard, mixed papers, and newspapers in the same recycling bin.
 A more detailed list is on the back of your recycling schedule.
 A word of caution.
 Be careful not to include sensitive personal information in recycled paper unless shredded.

 Obtain a burning permit for all open burning.
-If you are burning without a permit and the fire department is called by a concerned passerby you will be billed for all fire response costs.
+If you are burning without a permit and the fire department is called by a concerned passerby you may be billed for all fire response costs.
 If the fire should get away from your control, you are liable for all fire department costs and any damage caused by the fire.

 No, the town of McMillan will not remove snow from private drives except in an emergency, nor does it do any other type of driveway service for individuals.